capstanlqc/omtmt4pe/README.md

 ## Configuration

-Tweak configuration file `/media/data/data/company/Apps/omtmt4pe/config.json` as suitable before you drop your files.
+1. Tweak configuration file `config.json` as suitable.
+2. Put it in the **files folder** or inside the `omegat` folder of the project before you drop your files.

+Options:

 - **`keep-existing-translations`** (false by default): Depending on whether this key is set to `true` or `false`, the output TM containing MT translations will include existing translations from the working TM.
 - **`destination-for-mt-tm`** (`tm/auto/mt` by default): The TM containing MT translations will be added in this location of the project before re-packing it or committing the file.